 - Pour mixture into a glass jar and let sit until the polish hardens.
 This combination will produce approx. 1 ½ cups of polish.

 Apply the beeswax furniture polish to your wood surface using a clean cotton rag or a paper towel.
 The polish enhances the wood stain colour and helps to clean, protect, smooth and shine the wood.
 Reapply the polish to your furniture as needed.

 Just seal the jar with an airtight lid in a cool dry place and it will last for several months (honey is a preservative after all!).

-We're looking forward to sharing with you our upcycled IKEA nightstand using these natural wood stain and sealer finishes shortly!
+Head over and see how we upcycled an IKEA Hemnes nightstand using these natural wood stain and sealer finishes!